Xv-yn/University/AMED3003/week1.md

 ## Sensitivity vs Specificity

 Sensitivity - is the ability of the test to detect all those with disease in the screened population.
 Expressed as a % of those with disease correctly identified by a positive test

 - How many can it idendify

 Specificity - is the ability of the test to identify correctly those free of a disease in the screened population.
 Expressed as a % of those without disease correctly identified by a negative test

 - How correct are the identifications

+## Checkpoint Inhibition

+- Checkpoints = Brakes
+- Induce Negative signalling in T cells; Need to block the checkpoints with antibodies = checkpoint inhibition
+- Simply put: Checkpoint Inhibitors are drugs that search for a specific protein that is produced due to the existence of a specifc cancer gene (doesn't have to be a cancer gene) and binds to that protein to neutralize it (make that protein useless)
+- E.g:
+  - PD1/PDL1 axis
+  - Anti-PD1 antibodies have shown great success

+## Digital Biomarkers

+- DBx: a characteristic (or characteristics) collected from digital health technologies that is measured as an indicator of normal biological processes

+- DBfx: digital fingerprint/ footprint: an impression or unique signature of a defined healthcare characteristic, made by the integration of various digital biomarkers

+## How to detect Biomarkers

+These are the common methods to detect biomarkers:

+- Blood Tests / Liquid Biopsy
+- **Immunoassays (ELISA)**
+- PCR (Polymerase Chain Reaction)
+- Next-Generation Sequencing (NGS)
+- **Immunohistochemistry (IHC)**
+- Mass Spectrometry (MS)
+- **Flow Cytometry**

 ## Diagnostic Assays

 - 2D, 3D, fluidics, microfluidics
 - Microscopy
-- Immunohistochemistry/ tissue
+- **Immunohistochemistry/ tissue**
 - Spectrometry
 - Bioactivity : Absorbance, fluorescence
-- Western blotting
+- **Western blotting**
-- Molecular Diagnostic Assays
+- **Molecular Diagnostic Assays**

-## Imaging Modalities

-- Computed Tomography
-- X-ray / radiography (gamma rays)
-- MRI- magnetic resonance imaging
-- Nuclear medicine
-- Ultrasound
-- PET – positron emission tomography

-## Flow Cytometry

-- Fluidics based detection of properties of cells
-- Cells labelled with fluorescent markers-
-- Cell surface protein- bound to antibody conjugated to fluorophore
-- Fluorescence detected by lasers and excitation of the fluorophore
-- Used to detect proteins (which/how much)
-- E.g blood cancer’ phenotyping different immune cells / immunological diagnostics

-1. Label the cells with fluorescent dyes or antibodies
-2. Inject the sample into the flow cytometer
-3. Laser hits each cell
-4. Detectors measure light signals
-5. Computer converts light into data

-## ELISA

-- Enzyme Linked Immunosorbent Assay – detects an anylate in a liquid protein/ligands in a liquid/ secreted using antibodies
-- Quantitate amount - using a spectrophotometer – to detect a reporter
-- E.g Presence of antigens/ antibody in blood against pathogens/ hormones

-1. Coat plate with a capture antibody specific to your target.
-2. Add sample (e.g., blood) → If the target antigen is present, it binds.
-3. Add a detection antibody that sticks to the antigen.
-4. Add enzyme-linked secondary antibody → binds the detection antibody.
-5. Add substrate → Enzyme reacts → color change!
-6. Measure the color with a plate reader → more color = more target protein.

 ## Immunohistochemistry